Dillinger & Young Gotti

 Dillinger & Young Gotti is the second studio album by American hip hop group Tha Dogg Pound.
 It was released independently on May 8, 2001, through D.P.G.
 Recordz.
 Production was handled by member Daz Dillinger, who also served as executive producer, Mike Dean and Blaqthoven.
 It features guest appearances from Beanie Sigel, RBX, Roscoe, Slip Capone and Xzibit.

 The album peaked at number 124 on the Billboard 200, number 26 on the Top R&B/Hip-Hop Albums, and number two on both the Heatseekers Albums and the Independent Albums charts in the United States.

-Two singles were released to promote the album—"Dillinger & Young Gotti", which composed of fours songs: "Dipp With Me", "Gangsta Like" (without Xzibit's verse), "Party At My House" and "You Justa Bitch", and "Coastin" with accompanying music video.
+Two singles were released to promote the album—"Dillinger & Young Gotti", which composed of fours songs: "Dipp With Me", "Gangsta Like" (with Xzibit's verse), "Party At My House" and "You Justa Bitch", and "Coastin" with accompanying music video.